Solid fertiliser v Liquid fertiliser

 My initial answer to this is both solid and liquid fertilisers contain nutrient which when applied to your lawn will fertilise it accordingly.
 That's about where the similarities end.
 Which type of delivery you use will largely depend on the purpose of your lawn and the results you're trying to achieve.
 Let me explain.

 The following chart illustrates how these two forms of fertiliser act on your lawn.
-The orange line represents solid fertilising with the red dots on the line representing an application of fertiliser .
+The yellow line represents solid fertilising with the red dots on the line representing an application of fertiliser.
 You can see that when the fertiliser is applied, nutrient levels in the lawn rise dramatically resulting in dark green colour and fast growth.
-The nutrient levels slowly fall away over time resulting in the lawn gradually loosing its colour.
+The nutrient levels slowly fall away over time resulting in the lawn gradually losing its colour.
 When they become too low, another dose is applied which repeats the same cycle.
 The blue line represents liquid fertilising, again with the red dots representing applications of fertiliser.
-You can see that that the level of nutrient doesn't rise as much as it does with solid fertilising resulting in less of a greening effect however you don't get the lows of solid fertilising either.
+You can see that that the level of nutrients doesn't rise as much as it does with solid fertilising however you don't get the lows of solid fertilising either.
 One of the biggest advantages is that the nutrient levels stay fairly constant which is good for the lawn but does require a much higher frequency of application.

 Which type should you use?

-As I mentiond earlier, this depends a lot of factors.
+As I mentioned earlier, this depends on a lot of factors.
 If you're a home gardener that just wants a healthy, green lawn then fertilising with a solid fertiliser is the best choice for you.
-You ony have to do it 3 times per year making it simple and effective without tipping too much time into your lawn.
-While they are not as versatile or as fast acting as liquids, they are less complicated to apply and less time consuming to keep on top of.
-They do a great job of all delivering all of a lawns essential requirements.
+You only have to do it 3 times per year making it simple and effective without tipping too much time into your lawn.
+While they are not as versatile or as fast-acting as liquids, they are less complicated to apply and less time consuming to keep on top of.
+They do a great job of delivering all of a lawns essential requirements.

-If your a turf professional such as a golf course manager or a oval curator, you might lean more on liquid fertilisers for their versatility, fast results and their ability to keep lawns healthy with out surges in growth.
+If you're a turf professional such as a golf course manager or an oval curator, you might lean more on liquid fertilisers for their versatility, fast results and their ability to keep lawns healthy without surges in growth.
 They are even starting to pick up steam with home gardeners who want the perfect lawn and don't mind tipping more time and effort in to get the results.